cassamajor/platforms-on-k8s/chapter-3/tekton/README.md

 ```

-Because our tasks needs to download and store files in the filesystem, we are using Tekton workspaces as abstractions to provide storage for our `PipelineRun`s.
+Because our task needs to download and store files in the filesystem, we are using Tekton workspaces as abstractions to provide storage for our `PipelineRun`s.
 As we did before with our `TaskRun` we can also provide parameters for the `PipelineRun` allowing us to parameterize each run to use different configurations, or in this case different files.

 Both with `PipelineRuns` and `TaskRuns` you will need to generate a new resource name for each run.
 As if you try to reapply the same resource twice, the Kubernetes API server will not allow you to mutate the existing resource with the same name.